Top 10 Strangest Broadcast Interruptions

 3 Vrillon on Southern Television

 "This is the voice of Vrillon, a representative of the Ashtar Galactic Command, speaking to you.
-For many years you have seen us as lights in the skies.
+For many years, you have seen us as lights in the skies.
 We speak to you now in peace and wisdom as we have to your brothers and sisters all over this, your planet Earth."

 The message ended with the station's regular broadcasting of a Looney Tunes cartoon.
-Later that evening, the station apologized for what they described as a breakthrough and sound.
+Later that evening, the station apologized for what they described as a breakthrough in sound.
 None of the staff were aware of their broadcast being hijacked.
 Families all around South East England were stunned.
 Many panicked over the idea that aliens were communicating through television.
 As of now, the message is considered to be a hoax, though the hijacker's identity remains unknown.

 4 The Comcast Pornography Incident